 A risk factor is anything that changes your chance of getting a disease like cancer.
 Different cancers have different risk factors.
 For example, unprotected exposure to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for cancers of the lung, and many other cancers.
 But risk factors don’t tell us everything.
 Having a risk factor, or even several, doesn’t mean that you will get the cancer.
 Also, many people get cancer without having a risk factor.

 Patients might develop sarcomas from radiation given to treat other cancers, like breast cancer or lymphoma.
 The sarcoma often starts in the area of the body that had been treated with radiation.
-The average time between radiation exposure and diagnosis of a sarcoma is about 10 years.
+The average time between the radiation treatments and the diagnosis of a sarcoma is about 10 years.
 Radiation exposure accounts for less than 5% of sarcomas.

 Radiation therapy techniques have improved steadily over several decades.
-Treatments now target the cancers more precisely, and more is known about selecting radiation doses.
+Treatments now target cancers more precisely, and more is known about selecting radiation doses.
 These advances are expected to reduce the number of cancers caused by radiation therapy.
 But because these cancers take so long to develop, the results of these changes may not be seen for a long time.
 Still, radiation therapy is used only when its benefits (improved survival rate and relief of symptoms) outweigh the risk of cancer and other complications.
-For more information, see our document Second Cancers Caused by Cancer Treatment.
+For more information, see our document Second Cancers in Adults.

-Neurofibromatosis is a disease that usually runs in families and is characterized by many neurofibromas (benign tumors that form in nerves under the skin and in other parts of the body).
+Neurofibromatosis usually runs in families and is characterized by many benign tumors that form in nerves under the skin and in other parts of the body (neurofibromas).
 It is also known as von Recklinghausen disease.
 It is caused by a defect (mutation) in a gene called NF1.
 About 5% of people with neurofibromatosis will develop a malignant peripheral nerve sheath tumor in a neurofibroma.

 Gardner syndrome is a disease caused by defects in the APC gene.
-People with this syndrome get many polyps in the colon (and intestines) and have a high risk of getting colon cancer.
-It also causes musculoaponeurotic fibromatosis (also called desmoid tumors).
-Some experts consider desmoid tumors a slow-growing (low-grade) type of fibrosarcoma.
+This syndrome is a type of familial adenomatous polyposis, and people with it get many polyps in the colon (and intestines) and have a high risk of getting colon cancer.
+It also causes problems outside the colon including desmoid tumors (these were discussed in the section “What is a soft tissue sarcoma?”).

 Retinoblastoma is an eye cancer in children that can be caused by defects in the RB1 gene.
 Children with one of these gene defects also have a higher risk of developing bone or soft tissue sarcomas, especially if treated for cancer with radiation.